How Automatic Premium Reimbursement Works

 Reimbursement Time Frame

-Please allow up to four weeks to receive your first Automatic Premium Reimbursement after your plan's effective date.
-If you haven't received your reimbursement after six weeks, reach out to Via Benefits so we can contact your insurance carrier on your behalf.
+Please allow up to four weeks after your plan’s effective date to receive your first Automatic Premium Reimbursement.
+If you haven't received it after six weeks, contact Via Benefits so we can contact your insurance carrier on your behalf.
+Call us at 1-866-322-2824 (TTY: 711).

 *Via Benefits reimbursement accounts are administered by Extend Health, LLC.